prrao87/lancedb-study/README.md

 > * The search space comprises 129,971 wine review descriptions in either LanceDB or Elasticsearch
 > * The queries are randomly sampled from a list of 10 example queries for FTS and vector search, and run for 10, 100, 1000 and 10000 random samples
 > * The vector dimensionality for the embeddings is 384 (`BAAI/bge-small-en-v1.5`)
+> * Vector search in Elasticsearch is via Lucene-HNSW, and in LanceDB via IVF-PQ
 > * The distance metric for vector search is cosine similarity
 > * The run times reported are an average over 3 runs